Table of ContentsWire hazard guidance for pilots Report an occurrence Industry guidance for pilots Vector articles

 Wire strikes often occur in fine weather when there’s good visibility.
 In many cases the pilots knew the wires were there.

 - Position and angle of the sun and associated glare or levels of light.

 - Wires are thin and often nearly impossible to see until it’s too late.

-- The number of flying hours you have doesn’t lower your chance of a wire strike.
+- The number of flying hours you have logged doesn’t lower your chance of a wire strike.

-Don’t just rely on the information the client provides.
-You should do a full reconnaissance of the area you are about to operate in from both the air and the ground, taking note of any structures that use power.
-Watch for any poles as they may have wires connected that you can't see.
+In addition to the hazard map, you should do a full reconnaissance of the area you are about to operate in from both the air and the ground.
+Take note of any structures that use power and watch for any poles as they may have wires connected that you can't see.

 On the day of your safety briefing, you should discuss any wires or other hazards with your contractors.
 You should have written documentation detailing the information about any wire hazards in a contract.

 A healthy and safe workplace starts with identifying and understanding what your work-related health and safety risks are; particularly those that have the potential to cause people serious injury or illness.

 Make sure everyone involved in an operation, such as the farmer and ground crew, are fully aware of potential risks and what to do in an emergency.

 As well as identifying and managing hazards, you, the farmer, and ground crew need to know what to do - and who is responsible for what - in an emergency.
 Some questions to think about are: